The practice of Yoga Asana is good for our health. But this is only one aspect of Yoga. Yoga postures are only one aspect of yoga.

 Yama and Niyama are the philosophical and intellectual components of the Yoga Sutras.
 It also contains many preparatory steps that enable one to apply the Sutras.

-It the term most people associate with physical yoga postures.
+It is the term most people associate with physical yoga postures.
 Today many mistranslate two key terms used by Patanjali, one of these is the word Asana.
 Patanjali uses Asana to describe “presence.”
 The second term often mistranslated is the word “seat.”
 Here, the word seat refers not to physically sitting but to “being established.”
 So, a seated asana means an established presence.

 The creation of modern yoga postures didn’t occur until much later.
 So, the practice of yoga Asana is is the practice of being present.
 Being present is an essential element in all forms of seated and moving meditation.
 It’s also more akin to the practice of Kundalini Yoga.
-Here one activates a type of energy, Chi or Ki, enabling us to feel “presence” flowing up through us.
+Here one activates a type of energy, Chi or Ki, to feel “presence” flowing up through us.

 This practice refers to a variety of breathing exercises.
 It includes techniques to align, attune, and sometimes engage in semi-hypnotic altered states of consciousness.
 Altering, expanding, and reaching higher states is one of the primary purposes of practicing Yoga Sutras.
 Most people are familiar with changing waking consciousness via chemical stimuli like alcohol.
 Here one learns to alter awareness using the breath.